 Look at the world’s wealthiest: Musk (Tesla), Gates (Microsoft), Bezos (Amazon), Buffett (Berkshire).
 They didn’t diversify their way to billions.

-Warren Buffett said it best: “Diversification is protection against ignorance.
+Warren Buffett said: “Diversification is protection against ignorance.
 It makes little sense if you know what you’re doing.”

 You don’t need 500 stocks.
 You need exceptional businesses you have deep conviction in.
 That’s the difference between building wealth and hoping for it.